-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS meet the eligibility of the ESG programming.
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

+The City participates in the annual competitive ESG process through the State of Kansas.
+The City looked at the Coordinated Entry system and the Continuum of Care and identified participating agencies that meet the eligibility of the ESG programming.
 This included looking at those providing emergency shelter, street outreach, homeless prevention services and rapid re-housing.
 After those were identified and agencies submitted application proposals, City staff met with the interested agencies to discuss the collaborative efforts and how each application served a unique piece along the sheltering and housing continuums.
 The agencies were required to describe the services that they provide and how their service was meeting a specific need/gap in the process, and ultimately how the services provided work together in a collaborative environment.
 The HMIS system is administered through the Kansas Statewide Homeless Coalition.